NASARace/race-odin/doc/manual/why-rust.md

 There are additional reasons for porting ODIN.
 RACE was heavily based on the excellent [Akka](https://akka.io/) library for its actor system implementation.
-As of 09/2022 [Lightbend](https://www.lightbend.com/) - the owner of Akka - has changed from Apache to a proprietary license.
+As of 09/2022 [Lightbend](https://www.lightbend.com/) - the owner of Akka - has moved from Apache to a proprietary license.
 While ODIN as an open source project could have been exempt the same is not necessarily true for ODIN's user community, which includes companies and universities.
-For that reason ODIN got stuck with Akka < 2.7, which means there also was a delay in critical patches.
+For this reason ODIN got stuck with Akka < 2.7, which means there also was a delay in critical patches.

 Lastly, RACE was using Scala 2.3.
 In order to stay abreast with latest versions of major dependencies we would have